CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.2.2.Ti=Deleted data

-1.2.2.sec=The term ì{personal_data}î shall not include data otherwise described by paragraph (1) that {a_covered_entity} {deletes}.
+1.2.2.sec=The term ‚Äú{personal_data}‚Äù shall not include data otherwise described by paragraph (1) that {a_covered_entity} {deletes}.

 1.2.3.Ti=Employee information

 Note=This implies that employee's employer is a "covered entity" - correct?

-1.2.3.sec=The term ì{personal_data}î shall not include an employeeís name, title, business address, business email address, business telephone number, business fax number, or any public licenses or records associated with the employment, when such information is {collected} or used by the employeeís employer or {another_covered_entity}, in connection with such employment status.
+1.2.3.sec=The term ‚Äú{personal_data}‚Äù shall not include an employee‚Äôs name, title, business address, business email address, business telephone number, business fax number, or any public licenses or records associated with the employment, when such information is {collected} or used by the employee‚Äôs employer or {another_covered_entity}, in connection with such employment status.

 1.2.4.Ti=Cybersecurity data

-1.2.4.0.sec=The term ì{personal_data}î shall not include cyber threat indicators {used.or} in order to investigate, mitigate, or otherwise respond to a cybersecurity threat or incident, when processed for those purposes.
+1.2.4.0.sec=The term ‚Äú{personal_data}‚Äù shall not include cyber threat indicators {used.or} in order to investigate, mitigate, or otherwise respond to a cybersecurity threat or incident, when processed for those purposes.

-1.2.4.1.0.sec=The term ìcyber threat indicatorî means informationó
+1.2.4.1.0.sec=The term ‚Äúcyber threat indicator‚Äù means information‚Äî

-1.2.4.1.1.0.sec=that is necessary to indicate, describe or identifyó
+1.2.4.1.1.0.sec=that is necessary to indicate, describe or identify‚Äî

 1.2.4.1.1.1.sec=malicious reconnaissance, including communications that reasonably appear to be transmitted for the purpose of gathering technical information related to a cyber threat;